WyrmUK/Wyrm.Math/README.md

 ## Wyrm.Math.ComplexNumbers
 Provides complex number arithmetic.
 ### GeneralComplexNumberDouble
-This class allows complex numbers with double values to be created, added, subtracted, and multiplied.
+This class allows complex numbers with double values to be created, added, subtracted, multiplied, and divided.
 ### GeneralComplexNumberDecimal
-This class allows complex numbers with decimal values to be created, added, subtracted, and multiplied.
+This class allows complex numbers with decimal values to be created, added, subtracted, multiplied, and divided.
 ### Operations
 #### Cast
 You can cast a complex number with no imaginary part to a scalar and cast a scalar to a complex number.